The best Best Buy Black Friday bargains you can buy right now

 That's our list!
 If you've found any other standout deals from Best Buy's sale, share them in the comments!

-Discuss: Black Friday sale prices now at Best Buy: $100 32-inch TV, $300 Lenovo laptop and more
+Discuss: Black Friday sale prices now at Best Buy: $300 Lenovo laptop, $100 32-inch TV and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.